-Two purses were also hotly contested – a printed silk purse of produced as part of an anti-slavery campaign in 1826 which made £5,500, and another, a folding silk reticule with cut steel floral adornments c.1820, sold in aid of Oxfam raised £8,500.
+Two purses were also hotly contested – a printed silk purse produced as part of an anti-slavery campaign in 1826 which made £5,500, and another, a folding silk reticule with cut steel floral adornments, c.1820, sold in aid of Oxfam, which raised £8,500.

 The collections of British royalty-related clothing created huge interest with H.M.
 The Queen’s baby coat fetching £6,000 and the Liberty printed floral dresses worn by Princesses Elizabeth and Margaret fetching £11,000.
 Princess Margaret’s Thea Porter made £3,200 and her Dior London day dress made £4,000.

 You will find all the results on our website complete with images.
 Our next auction is October 8th so do please contact us if you have pieces you wish to consign.
 In the meantime Kate, Lucy and I wish you all a great summer and see you again soon!